// Research Paper · April 2026

 Fig 1.
 KDE plots of power features (mean, max, std, per-token, AUC) across all models.
 Abusive sessions cluster at higher wattage with lower variance.

-Looking at the raw temporal signal reinforces this finding.
 The waveform overlay below plots 80 sampled power traces per class across normalized session time for each model.
-The separation is visible at a glance — abusive sessions (red) run consistently hotter throughout the session, while benign sessions (blue) fluctuate at a lower baseline.
-This temporal persistence is what makes the signal robust to single-sample noise.
+Abusive sessions (red) run consistently hotter throughout, while benign sessions (blue) fluctuate at a lower baseline.
+This temporal persistence makes the signal robust to single-sample noise.

 Fig 2.
 GPU power waveforms sampled across normalized session time for LLAMA, Phi, and QWEN.
 Abusive sessions (red) sustain elevated power levels throughout; benign sessions (blue) show lower, more variable baselines.